 Why join the MERS?

-• Successfully proposed and lobbied for the 1993 "Year of the Railways", a series of events to mark the Centenary of the MER — a template for years to come.
+• Successfully proposed and lobbied for the 1993 "Year of Railways", a series of events to mark the Centenary of the MER — a template for years to come.

 • Successfully stopped a new competing bus service, the 11B, "the biggest threat to the survival of the railway since the Ramsey line closure."